PHenegan/Chip8-Interpreter/README.md

 and seemed interesting to learn about.

 ## What Works?
 What's Left?
 - Running the test IBM instruction works.
-- Other (more advanced) programs are currently untested, though I am reasonably confident that most of the instructions work as intended.
+It looks like random functionality might be broken, though I'm not completely sure yet.
+I think my immediate priority is improving the debug mode in order to make testing a lot easier.
+I'm not completely sure how I want to handle this yet
 - Ideally I will add flexibility for other behavior (some CHIP-8 instructions are ambiguous and have conflicting implementations, so adding toggles and options would allow for flexibility there)
 - The CHIP-8 sound timer works but currently doesn't actually play any sound.
 I want to see if I can